News and the Abstract Truth

 Game Changers

-The provenance of “Napalm Girl” has not been questioned by anyone influential for decades.
-Legendary photo editor Horst Faas of the Associated Press (AP) is thought of as the AP’s journalistic and business hero of the time, racking up numerous industry awards for the news wire service and setting standards for peers.
+Legendary Horst Faas, the Associated Press (AP) chief of photo operations in Saigon who published the picture in 1972, is thought of as the AP’s journalistic and business hero of the time, racking up numerous industry awards for the news wire service and setting quality standards for peers.

-The whole point of the “wire service” agency is to tell truths as news, so logically there is a continual and confident invitation to all comers to validate its sources.
-Faas set the publication credit for “Napalm Girl” to Nick Út, along with the actual title of the image, “The Terror of War”.
+The whole point of a “wire service” agency such as AP is to tell truths as news, so logically there is a continual and confident invitation to all comers to validate its sources.
+Faas set the publication credit for the photo to Nick Út, along with the formal title of the image, “The Terror of War”.
+Upon its release by the AP, the image revised the course of history.
+A gruesome, unforgettable scene of unjust and unnecessary human suffering, it crystallized the horror that motivated the US anti-war movement and tipped public tolerance, leading towards finally ending US involvement in Vietnam.

-But in the documentary “The Stringer”, a deep investigation triggered by a 2022 tip from a witness in 1972 argues that this decisive, career-defining moment for the photographer Út wasn’t actually his moment at all, embroiling him in a controversy that could revise his personal history as dramatically as the image impacted the war.
+But in the documentary “The Stringer”, a deep investigation triggered by a 2022 tip from a witness in 1972 argues that this decisive, career-defining moment for the photographer Út wasn’t properly his moment at all.
+It has embroiled him in a controversy that could revise his personal history as dramatically as the image revised the course of the war.

 Business as Usual

-In the news business, reporting something isn’t news if it isn’t saying what you haven’t already heard.
+In the news business, reporting something isn’t "news" if it isn’t saying what you haven’t already heard.

 But mistakes are not hard to come by.
 In the rush to get the word out, journalists can stumble: what seems at first to be right can get undone by a closer and longer look.

 Retractions, on the other hand, can be pretty hard to come by.
-If breaking news seems to have its footing in a gray area, the public is still the beneficiary of being alerted that something warrants inspection.
-A news agency such as the AP is unlikely to apologize for trying, above all, to get a profoundly shocking news image such as “Napalm Girl” distributed asap.
-That end rationalizes whatever the means were.
+If breaking news seems to have its footing in a gray area, the public is still the beneficiary of being alerted that something warrants inspection, which creates some leeway if not approval.

 NOTE 2.